-PART IX BALLOT COUNTING
+PART X BALLOT COUNTING

-- 1. The Judiciary will convene and votes will be certified in a closed session. - 2.
+- 1. The Judiciary will convene, and votes will be certified in a closed session. - 2.
 Ballots or sections of ballots shall be voided if voting instructions are violated. - 3.
 The following additional persons shall be eligible to be present during ballot certification: - a.
-One (1) representative from Campus Police - b.
-Dean of Students - c.
-Other interested parties at the discretion of the Judiciary
+Dean of Students - b.
+Other interested parties at the discretion of the Judiciary - c.
+Assistant Director, Government Affairs & Initiatives and Designee - d.
+Government Elections Officer

-PART X ELECTION RESULTS
+PART XI ELECTION RESULTS

-- 1. The Government Elections Officer will deliver official results of the election to all parties as indicated on the elections calendar. - 2.
+- 1. The Government Elections Officer will deliver official results of the election to all parties as indicated on the elections calendar - 2.
 The official results of the election will also be posted on the ASI student government website.

-PART XI VACANCIES
+PART XII VACANCIES